swinter2011/homepage_redesign/_posts/2014-08-11-CandidateAnnouncement.md

 ---
 layout: post
 title: Mayday PAC Expands Targets, Announces New Candidates and Places Radio Ads
+og_title: Mayday PAC Expands Targets, Announces New Candidates and Places Radio Ads
+og_description: Mayday PAC expands their number of targeted races from five to eight.
+Mayday PAC will increase its campaign spending due to better than expected fundraising and broad citizen support.
+The additional three targets will be announced once field teams and campaigners are in place.
+In addition, today Mayday PAC announces three more of the eight total candidates it will support.
 pubdate: 2014-08-11
 author: Allison Bryan
 comments: true